ocp-workshop-wf/bootcamp/module5/README.md

     oc rollout latest deployment/hello-world
     ```
     > output: you should see the rolling strategy getting applied as the new version is getting deployed then switched the network to the new one and terminating the old one!

+    **Use Case**: This is useful for ensuring zero downtime during deployments.
+    - Example scenarios include:
+      - When you need to run database migrations before the new version starts.
+      - When you want to perform health checks on the new version before switching traffic.
+      - When you need to clean up resources from the old version after it's stopped.

   - Lets add a deployment hook to the application, and trigger another rollout.